 You can view the team's workload by Days, Weeks, or Months.

 Let's go back to our customer success board example.
-On the week of Nov 25th - Dec 1st, I have been assigned to two tasks, each of them taking 1.5 hours (I am Lea by the way 👋🏼😊)
+Here, Lea has been assigned to two tasks, each of them taking 1.5 hours.

 To understand the results, we need to look at two factors: